Generic Name: hydromorphone (injection) (hy dro MOR fone)

 Do not drink alcohol.
 Dangerous side effects or death can occur when alcohol is combined with hydromorphone.

 What should I discuss with my healthcare provider before receiving hydromorphone injection?

-You should not use this medication if you have ever had an allergic reaction to a narcotic medicine (examples include codeine, methadone, morphine, Lortab, OxyContin, Percocet, Vicodin, and many others).
+You should not use this medicine if you have ever had an allergic reaction to a narcotic medicine, or if you have:

-Do not use hydromorphone if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
-A dangerous drug interaction could occur, leading to serious side effects.
+Do not use hydromorphone if you have used an MAO inhibitor in the past 14 days.
+A dangerous drug interaction could occur.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-You may not be able to use hydromorphone injection unless you are already being treated with a similar opioid pain medicine and your body is tolerant to it.
-Opioid medicines include fentanyl (Actiq, Duragesic), methadone (Methadose, Dolophine), morphine (Kadian, MS Contin, Oramorph), oxycodone (Oxycontin), oxymorphone (Opana), and many others.
+You may not be able to use hydromorphone if you are NOT already being treated with a similar opioid (narcotic) pain medicine and are tolerant to it.
 Talk with your doctor if you are not sure you are opioid-tolerant.

 liver or kidney disease;